Learned-Database Systems Security: Case Study: The BAO Query Optimizer

 \paragraphbe{Complex queries leak via latency measurement.} In Figure \ref{fig:allsetA} and \ref{fig:allsetB}, leakage is more noticeable for queries with longer execution time.
-These queries are often complex and take more time for Postgres to execute even with an optimized execution plan selected by BAO.
-Consequently, the latency gap between $member$ and $nonmember$ setting is well above several seconds.
+These queries are often complex and take more time to execute even with an optimized execution plan selected by BAO.
+Consequently, the latency gap between $\mathsf{member}$ and $\mathsf{nonmember}$ setting is well above several seconds.
 This would allow the attacker to first estimate the latency of a query by training a shadow model replicating BAO, and then compare this latency estimate with the actual latency of execution on the deployment of BAO being attacked.
 Furthermore, we observe that for such complex queries, different arms lead to distinct latency values, allowing us to infer which arm was chosen by BAO based on the latency.
 We show latency measurement of 10 queries sampled from the set of complex queries in Figure \ref{fig:runtimegap} with each of the query executed 10 times and the 95\% CI for each arm shown.
-Clearly, the runtime for each query among the five arms are very distinct with both large absolute gaps (note that y-axis is in log scale) and non-overlapping CIs.
+Clearly, the runtime for each query among the five arms are very distinct with both large absolute gaps (recall the log scale) and non-overlapping CIs.
 This observation enables us to confidently determine the arm chosen by BAO based on the query execution latency.

-\paragraphbe{Attacker model.} We envision an attacker whose goal is to determine if a \textit{target query} was recently executed (and was included in the last $N$-query training batch), and is capable of making queries to the database using BAO, and observing their execution time.
-We assume the attacker knows the details of the learned system (including the data, different types of arms) but not the queries received.
+\paragraphbe{Attacker model.} We envision an attacker whose goal is to determine if a \textit{target query} was recently executed (and thus included in the last $N$-query training batch).
+This attacker is capable of making queries to the database using BAO, and observing their execution time.
+Furthermore, we assume the attacker knows the details of the learned system (including the data and different types of arms) but not the received queries.